fsi-open/admin-translatable-bundle/Resources/doc/translatable_crud_elements.md

      */
     public function getName()
     {
-        return 'User'; // names are translated in twig so you can use translation key as name }
+        return 'News'; // names are translated in twig so you can use translation key as name }

     /**